avuko/randori/README.md

 ## PAM module

-This PAM module will log to `/var/log/randori.log` all services, remote hosts, usernames and passwords (make sure `/var/log/randori.log` is readable).
+This PAM module will log to `/var/log/randori.log` all services, remote hosts, usernames and passwords (make sure `/var/log/randori.log` is read/writable).
 I am working on a setup where all of this will be logged to a message queue (of sorts) for further processing.
 For now, it is just a regular low-interaction honeypot gathering credentials.